BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

 We advise you to copy the `style.css` file and rename it to make your custom CSS configurations for your instance.

+#### Flexisip Push notifications pusher

+The API endpoint `POST /tokens` uses the `flexisip_pusher` binary delivered by the [Flexisip](https://gitlab.linphone.org/BC/public/flexisip) project (and related package).
+You must configure the `APP_FLEXISIP_PUSHER_PATH` environement variable to point to the correct binary.

+    APP_FLEXISIP_PUSHER_PATH=/opt/belledonne-communications/bin/flexisip_pusher

+This binary will be executed under "web user" privileges.
+Ensure that all the related files required by `flexisip_pusher` can be accessed using this user account.

+    /var/opt/belledonne-communications/log/flexisip/flexisip-pusher.log // Write permissions
+    /etc/flexisip/apn/*pem // Read permissions

 ### systemd restrictions

 To retrieve the devices configuration, FlexiAPI connects to the UNIX socket opened by Flexisip.
 The socket is located in the `/tmp` directory.